How to find affordable health insurance

 However, these plans aren't technically considered health insurance.
 They provide coverage for a short period and don't have the same level of benefits you usually find in a health insurance plan.

 For instance, short-term health plans usually don't cover maternity, prescription drugs and mental healthcare.
-They also have annual coverage caps and you have to pay all of the costs once you reach it.
+They also have annual coverage caps and you must pay all the costs once you reach it.

 Short-term health plans are available for one year and most states let you renew them twice.
 California, Hawaii, Massachusetts, New Jersey and New York don't allow short-term plans.
 Colorado, Delaware, the District of Columbia, Illinois, Maryland, New Mexico, Vermont and Washington limit the plan's length.